Wells Fargo CEO sorry for 'insensitive' comments on race - RFI

 New York (AFP)

-Wells Fargo's chief executive apologized Wednesday over remarks that pointed to a lack of black talent as a factor in why the bank's operating leadership remains mostly white.
+Wells Fargo's chief executive apologized Wednesday over remarks that blamed the bank's mostly-white operating leadership on a lack of available black talent as the embattled lender sought to quell a public uproar.

 "I apologize for making an insensitive comment reflecting my own unconscious bias," Scharf said in a statement.